nilsso/nilsso.github.io-src/pages/math/linear-algebra/index.md

 ---

 {% include mathjax.html %}
+{% include page-toc.html %}

 # Matrices

 A matrix is a rectangular array of real numbers where the exact location of elements is crucial.
-A matrix has dimensions has m rows and n columns written as $m\times n$.
+A matrix has dimensions has *m* rows and *n* columns written as $m\times n$.
 The location of element is given by its "i"th row and "j"th column positions and is the "ij"th element.